-There are 1,048,576 rows and 16,384 columns in the Excel 2007 spreadsheet!
+There are 1,048,576 rows and 16,384 columns in the Excel 2013 spreadsheet!
 That means there are well over 17 billion cells in which you can store data!
 If you printed out a full spreadsheet on paper and laid it out on the ground, you'd need an area the size of close to 350 football fields.
 That should be enough for any spreadsheet applications you might have in mind.
 Usually you will use the mouse to select the cell you want to work in by clicking on the cell.

 Once you have entered data into a particular cell, you can use the commands in Table 4.1 to proceed to other related cells.

-Key Pressed Effect Tab Moves selection to the right, to the next cell in the same row Shift-Tab Moves selection to the left, to the previous cell in the same row Arrow keys Move selection one cell in any direction Shift-Enter Moves selection up to the previous cell in the same column Enter Moves selection down to the next cell in the same column Scroll bars Scroll vertically and horizontally through the spreadsheet Accept button (✓) Accepts data in cell but does not move to another cell Cancel button (¥) Cancels entry in cell
+Key Pressed Effect Tab Moves selection to the right, to the next cell in the same row Shift-Tab Moves selection to the left, to the previous cell in the same row Arrow keys Move selection one cell in any direction Enter Moves selection down to the next cell in the same column Shift-Enter Moves selection up to the previous cell in the same column Scroll bars Scroll vertically and horizontally through the spreadsheet Accept button (✓) Accepts data in cell but does not move to another cell Cancel button (X) Cancels entry in cell